sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

 16. To call the API, you will need to paste in your `X-IBM-Client-ID` and then on `Call Operation` if it is successful, you will see the JSON output with your token id.
 17. Upon completion, if successful, some contacts will be loaded into your Salesforce account.
 You will also see a numeric value in the `Numberofcontactssynced` value.

 #### This completes the initial load of contacts.
 The next step now is to create a flow that will automatically synchronize newly created Contacts in Salesforce.com into SAP Hybris.

-## Create the Synchronization Flow that will sync Contacts from Saleforce into Addresses in SAP Hybris on an ongoing basis
+## Part 3: Create the Synchronization Flow that will sync Contacts from Saleforce into Addresses in SAP Hybris on an ongoing basis
 Let us set up a new Flow that will take contacts we have in Salesforce, and take the new Contacts that are created, and have them automatically create a new Address in SAP Hybris for that Contact

 1. Make sure you are still logged into App Connect